15 Top-Rated Beaches in Cambodia

 3. Otres Beach

 This Cambodian beach is a part of the resort city of Sihanoukville but far enough away to offer a more remote experience.
 Sihanoukville's Otres Beach is a five-minute moto-taxi ride from downtown or from nearby Ochheuteal Beach (the main tourist beach in the area).
-The water here is cleaner and clearer, and the beach is fronted by a row of tall casuarina and palm trees.
+The water here is cleaner and clearer, and the beach is fronted by a row of tall casuarina and palm trees instead of resort hotels.

 Otres Beach accommodations vary from small boutique hotels and independent resorts to family-run beach guesthouses.
 The beach is divided into two areas, Otres 1 and Otres 2, separated by a resort.
 Otres 1 is busier and Otres 2, farther down the coast, is less developed.